GenerativeAI4Finance/GenerativeAI4Finance/README.md

-- 👋 Hi, I’m @GenerativeAI4Finance.
+- 👋 Hi from GenerativeAI4Finance team!!
 You have been using OpenAI & chatGPT for Text, & Audio.
 How cool is to build a "Generative AI platform for Finance" from scratch!
   Kind of Jarvis from iron Man exclusively for Finance.
 You read it right.
   Totally from scratch - Right from a foundational model to different forms of prompts, co-pilots, tools It's Generative AI For use cases in Lending, Investment Banking, Trading, Banking as a Service and so on.